 So it’s not surprising that 2 million serious adverse drug reactions (ADRs) occur every year in the U.S. – resulting in 106,000 deaths annually from polysubstance use by prescription medications alone, according to the FDA.

-While doctors can often ascertain the effects of two or more drugs interacting with each other in most people, patients often self medicate or drink alcohol – which can lead to serious adverse reactions.
-Additionally, interactions between medications are not always documented.
-The FDA states:
+While doctors can often determine the effects of two or more drugs interacting with each other in most people, patients often self-medicate or combine alcohol – which can lead to serious drug interactions.

-Adverse drug reactions are also a problem for people who are using non-medication substances such as illegal drugs.
+Adverse drug reactions are also a problem for people who are using non-medication substances and illegal drugs.

-It’s important to examine both medical and non-medical polysubstance abuse, poly addiction, and treatment options.
+It’s important to examine both medical and non-medical polysubstance abuse and poly addiction to identify appropriate treatment options.

 What is Polysubstance Use?

-Many times, polysubstance use is seen as harmless and normal, for example, if a person is on antidepressants and also takes painkillers.
+Many times, polysubstance use is seen as harmless and normal, such as when a person on antidepressants is also taking painkillers.
 Drinking alcohol while taking prescription medications can sometimes lead to adverse drug reactions.

 Medically necessary surgeries, chronic illness, and accidents can lead people to routinely reach for painkillers, and over time they can find themselves addicted to them along with other substances they have been taking at the same time.

-People can become dependant on taking more than one drug because they build up a tolerance to each one.
+People can develop a physical or psychological dependence to taking more than one drug because they build up a tolerance to each one.
 This can inadvertently be the beginning of Polysubstance abuse.

 When Does it Become Polysubstance Abuse?

-Polysubstance abuse sometimes begins innocently when taking medications as directed.
+Polysubstance Abuse is formally known as Polysubstance Use Disorder, and it sometimes begins innocently when taking medications as directed.

-Polysubstance abuse differs from alcohol dependency or other drug addictions by the simple fact that more than one substance is abused.
+Polysubstance abuse differs from alcohol dependency or a single drug addiction by the simple fact that more than one substance is misused.

 What is a Poly Addict?

-In contrast, a poly addict is a person suffering from polysubstance abuse that requires more than one drug to feel satisfied.
+In contrast, a poly addict is a person that develops a polysubstance use disorder and requires more than one drug to feel satisfied.

-Using multiple illicit drugs at a time is an extremely dangerous activity.
+Using multiple drugs at the same time is more dangerous than only using one.
 It can have serious adverse effects, not just on the person’s health, but also on all aspects of their life.

-A poly addict will often reach for another illicit substance when they have built up a tolerance to the drugs that they were using – choosing a potentially fatal combination, in an attempt to reach the altered state they desire.
+A poly addict will reach for another substance when they develop a tolerance to the drug they were originally using in an attempt to reach the altered state they desire.

-If they can’t find the drug they want to use for getting high, they will substitute any drug they can find, as long as it serves the purpose of making them feel good.
+If they can’t find their preferred drug of choice, they will substitute any drug they can find, if it serves the purpose of making them feel good.

 - Heroin and Methamphetamine